 My own experiments with this function did not yield any results, and Michael Swanson does not mention this function in his book at all...

 If nothing helps, a new calibration seems to me to be the "ultima ratio" for me, especially since one cannot (or I cannot...) check whether the calibration is still OK.
-I have not recalibrated my module up to now.
+I did not recalibrate my module until August 2021, when I prepared the StarSense module for using it whith my Celestron C8.

 At the moment, this list is a compilation of possibilities in order to keep them in mind.
 I have not been able to report on practical experiences so far.
 After all, I already know that I should better do without the SYNC function - and perhaps also without the HELP function...